-It's possible to become pregnant again very soon after the birth of a baby, even if you're breastfeeding and even if your periods haven't returned.
+It's possible to become pregnant again very soon after the birth of a baby, even if you're breastfeeding and even if your periods have not returned.

-You usually release an egg (ovulate) about two weeks before your period arrives, so it's possible to get pregnant before you have a period.
+You usually release an egg (ovulate) about 2 weeks before your period starts, so it's possible to get pregnant before you have a period.

 Find out about your options

-It's important to sort out contraception from the start.
-If you had your baby in hospital, you'll probably have discussed contraception with a family planning adviser before being discharged home.
+It's important to plan contraception in advance.
+If you have your baby in hospital, you'll probably discuss contraception with a midwife before you go home.

-You'll also be asked about contraception at your six-week postnatal check, but you can discuss it at any time (including while you're still pregnant) with your:
+You'll also be asked about contraception at your postnatal check, which happens 6 to 8 weeks after the birth.
+But you can discuss it at any time (including while you're still pregnant) with a:

 - health visitor

 Not all methods of contraception are safe for all women.
-For example, you shouldn't use some methods if you have certain medical conditions, such as high blood pressure.
+For example, you should not use some methods if you have certain medical conditions, such as high blood pressure (hypertension).

-You can discuss with your doctor or nurse which methods are appropriate for you.
+You can discuss with your doctor or nurse which methods are suitable for you.

-At any time after the birth, as long as you have no medical risks, you can use:
+At any time after the birth of your baby, as long as you have no medical risks, you can use:

-- progestogen-only pill (99% effective if taken correctly)
+- the progestogen-only pill (99% effective if taken correctly)